Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 In order to ensure dark-matter stability the $\mathbb{Z}_2$ symmetry must remain unbroken.
-This implies that the $\mathbb{Z}_2$-odd scalar $\eta$ should not acquire a nonzero VEV.
+This implies that the $\mathbb{Z}_2$-odd scalar $\eta$ must not acquire a nonzero VEV.
 The components of $\eta$ have the following masses